Authority: Executive Vice Chancellor and Provost

 6.3.
 Established reputation in the individual’s profession or field of scholarship.

 6.4.
-Demonstrated ability and willingness to participate in and provide leadership to the department, college, university, and professional organizations.
+Demonstrated ability and willingness to participate in and provide leadership to the school, college, university, and professional organizations.
 The service expectations for promotion to professor are higher than for promotion to associate professor with tenure.

 7. Procedures for RPT